Showing posts with label animals. Show all posts

 Eggs, Ham, and hash rounds were also served.
 Great place for a hungry man.
 I could not eat all of my French toast.

-In Ridgeland, Missouri, we took a golf cart that holds four down into the canyon, a 2 1/2 miles-long tour of caves and waterfalls.
-We would park the golf cart and look around in several places.
+In Ridgeland, Missouri, we took a golf cart that holds four people down into the canyon for a 22.5-mile-long tour of caves and waterfalls.
+We would park the golf cart and explore several areas.

-Inside the cave was a snack bar where you could get snacks and a drink.
+Inside the cave was a snack bar where you could purchase snacks and drinks.

-After we finished the tour, we took the shuttle to the Top of the Rock, where we toured the Ancient Ozarks Natural History Museum.
-The museum was filled with artifacts from the Woolly Mammoth.
+After we finished the tour, we took the shuttle to the Top of the Rock, where we toured the American Museum of Natural History.
+The museum was filled with artifacts from the Woolly Mammoth

-After the museum tour, we were told to return around 7:30–8 P.M. for the sunset, playing bagpipes and cannon firing.
+After the museum tour, we were told to return around 7:30–8 P.M. for the sunset, which would feature bagpipe playing and cannon firing.

 We rode to the historic part of Branson, stopping at B's Ice Cream Parlor for a strawberry cheesecake waffle Cone.
 We rode to Bass Pro Shop and then took a short trolley ride around the historic part of Branson.

-We walked along the River Landing and saw several new restaurants, fountains, and pipes that shot out fire.
+We walked along the River Landing and saw several new restaurants, fountains, and fire-spitting pipes.

 We ate lunch at World Famous White River Fish House, where I ordered 3 shrimp tacos.
 I could not eat all of them, so I just ate the shrimp.